Alabama Police Level New Charges Against Man Accused Of Feeding Meth To Pet Squirrel, Training It To Attack

 — CP24 (@CP24) June 19, 2019

 The bizarre allegations had brought national attention to the case, with many news outlets picking up on the original allegations about the “attack squirrel” and the accused man’s denials.
-Others shared the mugshot of the squirrel-loving man, showing his neck tattoo showing the word “omerta” — a phrase used by the mafia to describe a policy of keeping silent about criminal activity and never cooperating with authorities.
+Others shared the mugshot of the squirrel-loving man, which showed his “omerta” neck tattoo — a phrase used by the mafia to describe a policy of keeping silent about criminal activity and never cooperating with authorities.

 Alabama man fed meth to caged 'attack squirrel,' police say: https://t.co/L6KnmXO9Xq pic.twitter.com/H5842Uvd8R